Unidata/tomcat-docker/README.md

 ### web.xml Enhancements

-In addition, the following changes have been made to [web.xml](./web.xml) from the out-of-the-box version:
+The following changes have been made to [web.xml](./web.xml) from the out-of-the-box version:

 -   Added `SAMEORIGIN` anti-clickjacking option
 -   HTTP header security filter (`httpHeaderSecurity`) uncommented/enabled